 Post-procedure, it is common to experience transient discomfort, tightness and swelling over the chin as hyaluronic acid (HA) fillers work by drawing in water molecules into the tissue, increasing tissue volume.
 There may also be bruising which can be minimised using the right injection technique.

-Hyaluronic acid (HA) fillers and collagen stimulators such as calcium hydroxyapatite (CaHA) are commonly used for chin augmentation.
+Hyaluronic acid (HA) fillers and collagen stimulators are commonly used for chin augmentation.
 Calcium is found in our bones and therefore the risk of adverse allergic reaction is low.3 CaHA has a thicker consistency and tends to last longer (1 to 1.5 years) versus HA fillers (6 to 9 months).
 However, CaHA is not dissolvable versus HA fillers which are dissolvable.

 Chin fillers are not just for women.
 A square strong chin and chiselled jawline symbolises masculinity, success and confidence.